monarch-initiative/monarch-phenologs/README.md

 Phenologs
 Phenologs extends the concept of orthologous genes to orthologous phenotypes.
 By using a  k-nearest neighbors approach to compare sets of gene-phenotype relationships across species using gene orthology connections.

+Inclusion of model organisms into the calculations to generate phenologs is dependent on the availability of gene-phenotype associations as well as gene orthology annotations.
+For ease of data inclusion, we will attempt to utilize data already ingested and formatted within the Monarch KG.

+Source datasets:
+- Mondo
+- Human Phenotype Ontology
+- Mouse Genome Database
+- Zebrafish Information Network

+Rat
+Mouse
+Zebrafish
+Worm
+Chicken
+Fission yeast?

 Methods